geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex3_Add_a_Domain.md

 	The reason for only using autodiscover as the Alias name is that Autodiscover is an Exchange service that minimizes configuration and deployment.
 For small, single SMTP namespace organizations such as Adatum, only autodiscover is needed as the Alias, as opposed to autodiscover.XXYYZZa for larger organizations with multiple SMTP namespaces.
 By adding the CNAME record to your On-premise DNS server, you're creating a redirect record that allows users to configure Outlook and access OWA by using either Basic Authentication or Modern Authentication(OAUTH). <br/>

-	Therefore, the only value you need to copy for the CNAME record is the expected value for the **Points to address or value** column.
+	Therefore, the only value you need to copy for the CNAME record is the expected value for the **Points to address or value** column (for example, autodiscover.outlook.com).

 	b.
 On the taskbar at the bottom of the page, select the **DNS Manager** icon.